8 Myths and Facts About EMDR Therapy

 • Grief and loss

-• Chronic pain and somatic symptoms
+• Chronic pain or somatic symptoms

 • Low self-esteem